cedricpradalier/reconyx-glasses/README.md

 ![camera with magnet 3](images/IMG_20250220_101614.jpg)

+Note that the design was thought to be printed on a filament printer.
+If you print in a medium that does not rely on support matterial, you can use this [alternative model](stl/reconyx_magnets_no_support.stl).
+In this design the magnet flap are rigidly attached to the model.

 ### Mechanically locked design
-The second design (reconyx_box.scad) is kept in place by the [Reconyx enclosure box](https://www.reconyx.com/product/HyperFire-2-Security-Enclosure).
+The [second design](stl/reconyx_box.stl) is kept in place by the [Reconyx enclosure box](https://www.reconyx.com/product/HyperFire-2-Security-Enclosure).

 ![camera with clipped lenses CAD](images/reconyx_box_1.png)